pettermk/https-localhost/README.md

 ## Hit localhost
 At this point your service should be working on [localhost](https://localhost)

-## Caveats
-Only tested on Mac/Firefox

-Contributions wanted

 ## TODO
 - [x] Add .devcontainer settings to make windows development easier
 - [ ] Make destination port on host configurable by environment variable